 All students begin the major with any one of the department’s three gateway, fall semester-only classes.
 These courses are specifically designed for students with different levels of background in chemistry, ranging from no prior background to extensive experience with chemistry.
 Each course also includes a 4-hour weekly laboratory section.
 The Chemistry Department faculty determines which course is the correct match for each student using a required Placement Survey, which is available through Glow.
 Students will be contacted by a faculty member prior to pre-registration regarding their placement.

-Incoming first year students must complete the Placement Survey to enroll in a chemistry course.
+Incoming first year students must complete the Placement Survey to enroll in a chemistry course by July 15.
 The Placement Survey is available on Glow, the college’s course management service.

 You will need to activate your Williams College email account to access Glow.